 Get ready for the Magic:

-Place the tied piece under running cool water until it runs clear.
-Once clear you can find the end tail of the sinew and begin the untieing (wrap back around your pipe).
+Place the tied piece under running cool water until it runs clear and excess dye is washed out.
+Once clear you can find the end tail of the sinew and begin the untieing (wrap back around your pipe if you want to reuse it).
+Wear rubber gloves!

 I’m in love… and my wardrobe may become totally blue.
 That’s ok, it will all match and will be great with my jeans and Upcycled Jeans Jacket.
-Nope I’m not a hippy, and this doesn’t really look like tie dye… happily!
+Nope I’m not a hippy, and this doesn’t really look like tie dye… What do you think?